TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

 .. image:: _assets/gerrit-vote.png

 Click on ``Post`` and your comments will be saved.
 At the same time all other contributors who either watched this change or have already voted on this change will get notified.
-This is a good time to build a rule in your e-mail client btw.
+This is a good time to build a rule in your email client btw.

 Commenting files
 ================